The Getz Multimedia Lab provides numerous services to the Brandeis community. These are outlined in detail below.

 Note: while the recording studio is private and relatively quiet, it is not soundproof.

-One-on-One Equipment and Program Training:
+Equipment and Software Training:

 The Getz Multimedia Lab also loans out audio/video production equipment to the Brandeis community.
 A Brandeis ID is required to borrow equipment.
-We offer two types of equipment: standard equipment, which is available to everyone, and specialty equipment, which requires certification before use.
+We offer two types of equipment: standard equipment, which is available to everyone, and high-end equipment, which requires certification before use.

 Our standard equipment comprises audio recorders, video camcorders, tripods, and microphones.
 This equipment does not require any reservation or certification to use; just swing by the Getz during our regular hours and ask what we have available.
 You can use our standard equipment for just about everything: video projects for language classes, interviews, and music recording, for example.